Welcome to our blog.

 What is Aikido Security:

-Led by serial CTO Willem Delbare, Aikdio is the “no bullshit” security platform for developers.
+Led by serial CTO Willem Delbare, Aikido is the “no bullshit” security platform for developers.
 After many years using other application security products, Delbare founded Aikido to fix security for CTOs and developers with an all-in-one platform code-to-cloud security platform designed to help engineering teams get security done.

 Engineering teams execute faster with Aikido thanks to developer-dedicated features: centralized scans, aggressive false positive reduction, dev-native UX, automatic risk triage, risk bundling, and easy step-by-step risk fixes, including LLM-powered autofixes for 3 different issue types.